What local exceptions apply in the municipality of Aalten?

 Do you want to build near a high-voltage pylon?

-There are rules about this in the Environment Plan.
-This is listed as, "Pipeline - High Voltage Connection."
-In principle, no sensitive objects may be built there.
-Deviation can be made under conditions with an environmental permit, for which advice must be obtained from the pipeline manager.
-This may further mean that additional construction measures must be taken.
+The Environmental Plan contains rules on this subject.
+This is referred to as: "Pipeline - High-voltage connection."
+In principle, no sensitive objects may be constructed there.
+Under Requirements with an environmental permit, for which advice must be sought from the pipeline operator.
+This may also mean that additional structural measures must be taken.

 6. Noise, facade soundproofing